The Lerch zeta function and the Heisenberg group: Additive character decomposition of

 \section{Additive character decomposition of $\sH_N$}

-In this section, for comparative purposes, we describe another orthogonal decomposition of $\sH_N$ for $N \neq 0$ into irreducible $H(\RR)$-submodules, due to Brezin \cite{Br70}.
-This decomposition, which we term the {\em additive character decomposition}, was generalized in Auslander and Brezin \cite{AB73} to other nilpotent Lie groups, including the $(2n+1)$-dimensional Heisenberg group $H_{n}(\RR)$.
+In this section, for comparative purposes, we describe an orthogonal decomposition of $\sH_N$ for $N \neq 0$ into irreducible $H(\RR)$-submodules, due to Brezin \cite{Br70}, which we term the {\em additive character decomposition.} This decomposition was generalized in Auslander and Brezin \cite{AB73} to other nilpotent Lie groups, including the $(2n+1)$-dimensional Heisenberg group $H_{n}(\RR)$.
 In order to state results in parallel with the multiplicative decomposition given in Section \ref{sec5}, our notation and formulation differs slightly from that in Auslander and Brezin \cite{AB73} and Auslander\cite{Au77}.
-We then determine the action of the two-variable Hecke operators on the additive character decomposition modules.\\
+We then determine the action of the two-variable Hecke operators on the additive character decomposition modules.